Shecyy/SAGAN/README.md

 # SAGAN
 SAGAN: Deep Semantic-Aware Generative Adversarial Network for Unsupervised Image Enhancement

-This paper has been submitted to Artificial Intelligence Review.
+This paper has been submitted to Knowledge-Based Systems.
 The complete code will be made public when our paper is accepted.

 # Enhanced Images
 ![Enhanced Images](/assets/enhanced-image.png)